 We have 5 different types of MUPs, each with its own process.

-Our review fee is $315 per hour.
+Our hourly review fee is listed in the Land Use Application Fee Requirements, below.
 You will provide a deposit when you submit your land use application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.

 The steps to get your master use permit depend on the type of MUP you are applying for.
 In general, you need to follow these steps: